erickarugu/gitohub/README.md

 ```
 Replace the values in the .env file with your own values.

+#### GitHub Personal Access Token
+You need to create a GitHub personal access token with the following permissions:
+- `user`

+Check out this [link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) to learn how to create a GitHub personal access token.

 ## Running the app
 ```bash
 pnpm run dev